dhall-lang/dhall-lang/standard/binary.md

-Notice that each judgment expects a different protocol version string but both judgments reuse the same decoding logic (for protocol version "X.Z" in this case) in order to avoid duplicate logic.
+Notice that each judgment expects a different protocol version string but both judgments reuse the same decoding logic (for protocol version "X.Z" in this case) in order to avoid independently specifying the decoding logic for both protocol versions.

-If you do not see backwards compatibility standardized in this way then you should not assume backwards compatibility between two protocol versions, even if they share the same major version number.

 The protocol version string format might change in the future.
 For example, at some point the protocol version string might become a URI or a SHA256 hash.
 Therefore, implementations MUST only match on the exact protocol version strings enumerated in the decoding judgments.
-Implementations MUST NOT match a prefix of the version string and MUST NOT attempt to parse the protocol version string as a version number.
+Implementations MUST NOT match a prefix of the version string, MUST NOT attempt to parse the protocol version string as a version number, and MUST NOT attempt to interpret the protocol version string in any way other than to test the string for equality with an expected protocol version string.

 ## CBOR expressions